-- 74. According to the Fisheries Service, the marine mammals in the vicinity of Hilcorp's oil and gas exploration and development activities are Cook Inlet beluga whales, harbor seals, killer whales, harbor porpoises, gray whales, fin whales, minke whales, Dall's porpoises, humpback whales, California sea lions, and Steller sea lions. - 75.
+- 75. According to the Fisheries Service, the marine mammals in the vicinity of Hilcorp's oil and gas exploration and development activities are Cook Inlet beluga whales, harbor seals, killer whales, harbor porpoises, gray whales, fin whales, minke whales, Dall's porpoises, humpback whales, California sea lions, and Steller sea lions. - 76.
 As the agency has acknowledged, "[h]earing is the most important sensory modality for marine mammals underwater, and exposure to anthropogenic sound can have deleterious effects."
-Takes of Marine Mammals Incidental to Specified Activities; Taking Marine Mammals Incidental to Oil and Gas Activities in Cook Inlet, Alaska Final Rule; issuance of Letters of Authorization (LOA) ("Final Rule"), 84 Fed.
+Takes of Marine Mammals Incidental to Specified Activities; Taking Marine Mammals Incidental to Oil and Gas Activities in Cook Inlet, Alaska; Final Rule; issuance of Letters of Authorization ("Final Rule"), 84 Fed.
 Reg.
-37,422, 37,466 (July 31, 2019). - High intensity noise can contribute to a range of damaging impacts on wildlife.
-76. Seismic surveys can harm marine mammals through hearing impairment; physiological changes like stress; behavioral impacts such as avoidance or displacement from important habitats; masking that impairs their ability to communicate, find prey, or detect predators; and harm to prey species like fish, invertebrates, and zooplankton.
+37,422, 37,466 (July 31, 2019). - 77.
+High intensity noise can contribute to a range of damaging impacts on wildlife.
+Seismic surveys can harm marine mammals through hearing impairment; physiological changes like stress; behavioral impacts such as avoidance or displacement from important habitats; masking that impairs their ability to communicate, find prey, or detect predators; and harm to prey species like fish, invertebrates, and zooplankton.

-- 77. Due to the acoustics of sound in water, seismic surveys affect large areas.
-A single seismic survey has been shown to cause endangered fin and humpback whales to stop vocalizing-a behavior essential to breeding and foraging-and other baleen whales to abandon habitat over an area at least 100,000 square nautical miles. - 78.
-Other activities associated with oil and gas exploration, including pipe and pile driving and geohazard and geotechnical surveying using sub-bottom profilers, can harm and harass marine mammals by displacing them from key foraging habitat, harming their prey, impairing hearing, masking communication and echolocation vocalizations, changing swimming and surfacing behaviors, interfering with other essential behaviors, and causing physiological stress. - 79.
-Some odontocetes, such as beluga whales, are highly sensitive to a range of low-frequency and low-frequency-dominant anthropogenic sounds, including seismic airgun noise, which has been shown to displace belugas from near-coastal foraging areas. - 80.
-Each stock of beluga whales is unique and geographically isolated from the others.
+78. Due to the acoustics of sound in water, seismic surveys affect large areas.
+A single seismic survey has been shown to cause endangered fin and humpback whales to stop vocalizing-a behavior essential to breeding and foraging-and other baleen whales to abandon habitat over an area at least 100,000 square nautical miles.

+79. Other activities associated with oil and gas exploration, including pipe and pile driving and geohazard and geotechnical surveying using sub-bottom profilers, can harm and harass marine mammals by displacing them from key foraging habitat, harming their prey, impairing hearing, masking communication and echolocation vocalizations, changing swimming and surfacing behaviors, interfering with other essential behaviors, and causing physiological stress.

+80. Some odontocetes, such as beluga whales, are highly sensitive to a range of lowfrequency and low-frequency-dominant anthropogenic sounds, including seismic airgun noise, which has been shown to displace belugas from near-coastal foraging areas.

+81. Each stock of beluga whales is unique and geographically isolated from the others.
 Cook Inlet beluga whales are particularly vulnerable.
-The Cook Inlet stock of beluga whale in Alaska is critically endangered with only 328 individuals remaining from its historical abundance estimate of 1,300 animals.
-The Fisheries Service estimates that the population is currently declining at a rate of 0.5 percent per year. - 81.
-Beluga whales are known as "the canaries of the sea," easily recognized by their range of vocal sounds, white color, social nature, "melon heads," and ability to move between salt and fresh water.
+The Cook Inlet stock of beluga whale in Alaska is critically endangered with a 2018 average abundance estimate of 327 individuals remaining from its historical abundance estimate of 1,300 animals.

+The Fisheries Service estimates that the population is declining at a rate of 0.5 percent per year.

-- 82. They live year-round in Cook Inlet and can be found throughout the Inlet at any time of year. - 83.
+- 82. Beluga whales are known as "the canaries of the sea," easily recognized by their range of vocal sounds, white color, social nature, "melon heads," and ability to move between salt and fresh water. - 83.
+They live year-round in Cook Inlet and can be found throughout the Inlet at any time of year. - 84.
 Cook Inlet beluga whales eat a range of foods, including octopus, shellfish, snails, and fish such as euchalon and salmon.
 They return to their birth area each summer to feed, breed, and calve.